-Not only does paracord serve as a good grip material, but by wrapping your gear with it, you will have a supply of it on hand without taking up extra room in your BOB.
+Not only does paracord serve as a good grip material, but by wrapping your gear with it, you will have a supply of it on hand for tying things, making snares, and anything else.

 Styles of Wraps